Table of Content

 Does Ohio accept out-of-state cards?

-No, Ohio doesn’t accept cards issued by the other states.
+No, Ohio doesn’t accept cards issued by other states.
 Therefore, even if you are a legal medical marijuana cardholder of another state, Ohio still won’t consider you a permitted marijuana user.

 However, in the future, Ohio’s MMCP can allow reciprocity due to continuous demand by the patients.